aerospike/aerospike-client-nodejs/doc/client.md

 ### batch_exists(keys, policy=null, callback)

-Check the existence of a batch of records from the database cluster.
+Checks the existence of a batch of records from the database cluster.

 Parameters: